vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 <img src="https://github.com/vbookshelf/One-Page-Flask-Web-App-Template/blob/main/images/one-page.png" alt="Programmer holding up a page" height="350">

 The user provides a code example as a pattern to follow and then asks an LLM to generate the code for the app.
-The user then copies this code and pastes into into a python file.
+The user then copies this code and pastes it into into a python file.
 Then the user runs the python file on their computer by typing a command in the console.
 When the file is running the app can be accessed from a web browser.
 This workflow makes it easy for non-programmers to create custom tools that need both a frontend and a backend.

 Features:
 - All the beauty of HTML, CSS and JS